 Contact details to withdraw from Big Ride for Africa Email: firstname.lastname@example.org

 We encourage people from all backgrounds and of all shapes, ages, sizes and fitness levels to sign up to The Big Ride for Africa.
 What we do ask is that you follow a training plan before you embark on the event so that you are able to actually enjoy the experience rather than huffing and puffing your way through it!
-Check out our training page for more information and advice.

 This year we have introduced different length routes on both days, so pick a route that will challenge not defeat you!
 Please be aware that there are several hill climbs on the 160km route so training is highly recommended.

 Any participant unsure of their physical ability to take part in the ride must seek medical advice from their GP prior to booking and/or taking part in the challenge.
 It is not advisable for pregnant women to participate in the ride and doing so is at your own risk and you should follow your GP’s recommendation.

 Check out our Training page for plans and tips.